Australian property Goodman completes $1 bln bond exchange offer

-SYDNEY, June 7 Australian property Goodman Group said on Wednesday it completed a $1 billion bond exchange offer with strong support from bondholders.
+SYDNEY, June 7 (Reuters) - Australian property Goodman Group said on Wednesday it completed a $1 billion bond exchange offer with strong support from bondholders.

 As part of the transaction, Goodman said it reduced its gearing target to a range between zero and 25 percent, from 25 percent to 35 percent previously.